A beautiful meadow on the banks of the River Thames

 A rare and threatened habitat

 Rare lowland floodplain meadows have been restored in the large field at the southern end of Riverside Meadows.
-Annual hay cuts in July followed by cattle grazing July until November is an important part of the sites management to encourage wildflower growth and restore a habitat which is now threatened in Oxfordshire.
+Annual hay cuts in July followed by cattle grazing until November is an important part of the site's management to encourage wildflower growth and restore a habitat which is now threatened in Oxfordshire.

 Bats at Riverside Meadows

 A former World War II pillbox at Riverside Meadows has been converted into a bat hibernaculum.
 The partially blocked gun slots, terracotta roofing tiles and a blanket hung on the walls create perfect cracks and crevices for roosting bats.
 At night time keep an eye out for Serotine and Daubenton’s bats foraging over the river, whilst Pipistrelle are more likely to be seen using tree corridors created by ditches and lanes across the meadows.
-Why not join a local bat expert to find out about these fascinating night flyers on our Guided Bat Walk in June.

 Rich in archaeology